knutin/elli/README.md

  * Rack-style request-response.
 Your handler function gets a complete request and returns a complete response.
 There's no messaging, no receiving data directly from the socket, no writing responses directly to the socket.
-It's a very simple straightforward API.
+It's a very simple and straightforward API.
 Have a look at `src/elli_example_callback.erl` for examples.

  * Middlewares allows you to add useful features like compression,